Planning a Trip to Argentina: Travel Tips + Expenses

 How to find cheap flights to Argentina

 I have a few go-to's for when I'm looking for cheap flights.
-Given that I was going to South America in July, peak summer vacation season, getting a ticket as cheap as possible was going to be a challenge.
+Given that I was going to South America in July, peak summer holiday season, getting a ticket as cheap as possible was going to be a challenge.

 Laguna de los Tres